Liquidity Constraints and Investment in Transition Economies: The Case of Bulgaria

 Radboud University Nijmegen - Department of Economics

-University of Utrecht - Utrecht University School of Economics; CESifo (Center for Economic Studies and Ifo Institute for Economic Research); Radboud University Nijmegen - Department of Economics
+Utrecht University - Utrecht University School of Economics; CESifo (Center for Economic Studies and Ifo Institute); Radboud University Nijmegen - Department of Economics

 World Bank Policy Research Working Paper No. 2278